About Lake Hughes — In Depth

 Business & Licensing Records

-Businesses operating in Lake Hughes can obtain the necessary licenses and permits from the Los Angeles County Treasurer and Tax Collector's office.
-This office is responsible for issuing business licenses, as well as handling zoning and land use regulations.
+Businesses operating in Lake Hughes obtain necessary licenses and permits from the Los Angeles County Treasurer and Tax Collector's office.
+This office issues business licenses and handles zoning and land use regulations for unincorporated areas.
 The office also provides information on economic development initiatives and resources available to local businesses.
-Residents interested in starting a new business or expanding an existing one can contact the Treasurer and Tax Collector's office for guidance and assistance.
+Residents interested in starting a new business or expanding an existing You can contact the Treasurer and Tax Collector's office for guidance and assistance.

 Elections & Voter Records